HunterWang123456/CNN_LSTM_LRCN_for_rear_signal/README.md

 create_dirs()
 ```
 ![dataset](https://github.com/HunterWang123456/CNN_LSTM_LRCN_for_rear_signal/assets/74261517/0a514e2c-154d-4781-8760-0659a72d21ad)

-you can either upload the data from your own laptop or upload the dataset to google drive and transfer them to colab virtual machine via the code !cp [googel drive path]  [colab data folder path]
+you can either upload the data from your own laptop or upload the dataset to google drive and transfer them to colab virtual machine

 2.3 Implementation of sift flow
 ``` shell